hostbrook/laravel-dkim/README.md

    DKIM_PRIVATE_KEY="/storage/app/dkim/private_key.txt"
    ```

-   As an option, you can add full RSA Private Key to the `.env` file, for example:
+   As an option, you can add the full RSA Private Key to the `.env` file, for example:

    ```
    DKIM_PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----